 Keeping Children Safe

 Visit our clinics to find safe, child-friendly evaluations and resources for kids.
-We offer child assessments for children who may have experienced neglect or physical, emotional or sexual abuse.
+We offer assessments for children who may have experienced neglect, emotional abuse, physical abuse and/or sexual abuse.

-The child advocacy centers at Sanford Health focus on providing comprehensive evaluations in a way that is the least traumatic for children.
-We emphasize collaboration within our team to ensure that the child only has to go through the stress of sharing their story one time and one time only.
+The clinics at Sanford Health focus on providing comprehensive evaluations that are less traumatic for children.
+We emphasize collaboration within our team to minimize the number of times a child has to tell their story.

 We offer: